JoaowowSaraiva/si-dripher/README.md

 ## **2. Installation and usability**

--Our project have a *Makefile* with it you can install, compile and run _**dripher**_, you can also clean some files with it or read his info by doing _make info_ on your terminal.
+- Our project have a *Makefile* with it you can install, compile and run _**dripher**_, you can also clean some files with it or read his info by doing _make info_ on your terminal.

--Our program sources is the file named dripher.c
+- Our program sources is the file named dripher.c

 ### **2.1 Installation**